radiantearth/stac-browser/README.md

 The file `page.scss` contains some Sass declarations for the main sections of STAC Browser and you can adopt those to suit your needs.

-If you need even more flexibility (which I doubt), you need to dig into the Vue files and their dependencies though.
+If you need even more flexibility, you need to dig into the Vue files and their dependencies though.

 ## Custom fields